skoona/SknJwtStatelessApi/README.md

                                           >{username:"anyUser",scopes:[all-scopes]}

 #### Client Example
 Produces this summary status from the /status api method.
+I needed a way to exercise the api endpoints beyond rspec tests.
+The result is this client script that run against a running instance of this application and can run multiple repetitions of the same workflow.

     $ ./bin/client_sequence 25         //<repeat-workflow-times>
 ```text